-Why do women's rights organisations and networks matter for the Global Goals?
+Why does supporting women's rights organisations and networks matter?

 Women's rights organisations are led by and for women with the primary objective of working to advance gender equality and women's rights.
-At IWDA, we believe that supporting and working in partnership with women's rights organisations and networks is crucial for achieving progressive change and driving progress across the Global Goals.
+At IWDA, we believe that supporting and working in partnership with women's rights organisations and networks is crucial for achieving progressive change and driving progress across the region.